Bernie Marsden: Early career

-After playing with local Buckingham based groups, including Clockwork Mousetrap (previously The Daystroms), Marsden formed Skinny Cat at the age of 17.
+After playing with local Buckingham-based groups, including Clockwork Mousetrap (previously The Daystroms), Marsden formed Skinny Cat at the age of 17.

 Marsden got his first professional gig with UFO in 1972.
-He next played with Glenn Cornick's Wild Turkey in 1973, before he joined drummer Cozy Powell's band Cozy Powell's Hammer.
-He then joined Babe Ruth in 1975, and played on two releases for Capitol Records, Stealin' Home (1975) and Kid's Stuff (1976).
+He next played with Glenn Cornick's Wild Turkey in 1973, before joining drummer Cozy Powell's band, Cozy Powell's Hammer.
+He then joined Babe Ruth in 1975 and played on two Capitol Records releases, Stealin' Home (1975) and Kid's Stuff (1976).
 During his time with Babe Ruth, Cozy Powell recommended him to Jon Lord, who was forming a post Deep Purple band with Ian Paice, Paice Ashton Lord, in 1976, with Tony Ashton.

-During his time recording the Malice in Wonderland album with Paice Ashton Lord, Marsden worked alongside saxophonist Howie Casey who recommended Marsden join Paul McCartney's Wings, but the position never materialised, as Whitesnake was being formed at the same time period.
+During his time recording the Malice in Wonderland album with Paice Ashton Lord, Marsden worked alongside saxophonist Howie Casey, who recommended he join Paul McCartney's Wings, but the position never materialised, as Whitesnake was being formed at the same time.

 Paice Ashton Lord

 Paice Ashton Lord was the band formed by Jon Lord and Ian Paice after the demise of Deep Purple.
 Long-time associate and keyboard player Tony Ashton made up the third part.
 Cozy Powell recommended Marsden, who auditioned alongside bassist Paul Martinez.
-There was much anticipation for the band, but after one album and only five gigs, the band folded during sessions in Munich for a second album, momentous because it was in Munich that Marsden met David Coverdale for the first time.
+There was much anticipation for the band, but after one album and only five gigs, the band folded during sessions for a second album in Munich, a momentous period because it was in Munich that Marsden met David Coverdale for the first time.

 Whitesnake

-After Paice Ashton Lord folded, in 1978, Marsden formed a new band with former Deep Purple vocalist David Coverdale and guitarist Micky Moody.
+After Paice Ashton Lord folded in 1978, Marsden formed a new band with former Deep Purple vocalist David Coverdale and guitarist Micky Moody.
 The band started as David Coverdale's White Snake, which then became Whitesnake.
 Marsden played on the first EP, first five albums and a live album: Snakebite (1978), Trouble (1978), Lovehunter (1979), Ready an' Willing (1980), Live... in the Heart of the City (1980), Come an' Get It (1981) and Saints & Sinners (1982), contributing many of the songs with David Coverdale and sometimes Moody.
 Marsden and Coverdale went on to create Whitesnake's anthem "Here I Go Again" in 1982.